Hagsten/Talkify/README.md

 Give a voice to your website in a matter of minutes.
 Talkify library provides you with high quality text to speech (TTS) voices in many languages.

-## Important notice (28th Feb 2019)
-Version 2.0.0 will require an api-key to use our backend services (our hosted voices).
+To use our backend services (our hosted voices) you will require an api-key.
 Visit our portal (https://manage.talkify.net) to create your own API-key, each key includes 1000 free requests per month.

-The old endpoints, which did not require an API-key, is now shut down.
-Only versions from 2.0.0 are supported.
+## ReactJs
+Do you need to use Talkify in an ReactJs environment please visit https://github.com/Hagsten/TalkifyReactJs.

 ## Installation
 ```